 CIOPORA

-This interview details CIOPORA, a company based in Germany.
+This interview details CIOPORA, a global association dedicate to promote plant breeders’ innovation and protection.
 The interview is with Andrés Velásquez, Director PR and Communications at CIOPORA.

 Source: CIOPORA